Get E-Book

 });

 end means the peer has finished sending data to you. close means the socket handle has closed.
-Data can still be pending between those moments depending on timing and state.
+There can be pending work between those moments depending on timing and state.

 socket.write('result\n');